vmware/concord-bft/README.md

 Run `make help` to see more commands.

 Note:
+* If you face any format related issues than run `make format` before running `make` command to build concord-bft.
 * The output binaries are stored in the host's `concord-bft/build`.
+* Default compiler is clang and clang++.
 * `Makefile` is configurable.
-For example, if you want to use another compiler you may pass it to the `make`:
+If you want to use another compiler you may pass it to the `make`.
+For example,
 ```
 make CONCORD_BFT_CONTAINER_CXX=g++ \
     CONCORD_BFT_CONTAINER_CC=gcc \